pemo11/easygrader/README.md

 - May be check for plagiarism
 - Write a formative feedback

-*SimpelGrader* is easy to install.
+*Simpelgrader* is easy to install.
 I developed the application on Windows but it should run with no problemo on Linux and MacOS.

 Python 3.8 is a requirement because I wanted to use a nice improvements for while loops.

-*SimpelGrader* cannot run out of the box because two things have to be prepared first:
+*Simpelgrader* cannot run out of the box because two things have to be prepared first:

 1. the grading xml file
 2. the settings in *simpelgrader.ini*